tylertitsworth/5th-age-srd/Classes/Paladin.md

 #### Champion Feat

-Once per day, you can concentrate on a known, named artifact to gain insight into its lore or a vision of its location.
+Once per full recovery, you can concentrate on a known, named artifact to gain insight into its lore or a vision of its location.

 #### Epic Feat